-7 reasons why your firm should become paperless
+7 reasons why your law firm should go paperless

 The COVID-19 pandemic has led to some major changes in how businesses operate.
 Over the last year, remote working has become a standard practice for most law firms.
 Due to the restrictions put in place and for the first time in living memory, practices closed their physical offices which led to legal professionals reducing their reliance on the paper file and they moved to video conferencing, digital case bundles, and even online court appearances.
 During that time of restrictions and lockdowns, many law firms realised unexpected benefits of their team working remotely including an increase in productivity, improved employee satisfaction and a re-focus on the importance of delivering quality client service.
 In fact, statistics from Indeed state that 72% of companies with remote-work policies say they make workers more productive.